-Tumbling media comes in many shapes, from triangles to cylinders, cones, or balls.
+Different kinds of tumbling media come in many shapes, from triangles to cylinders, cones, or balls.
 The shape of the media you select depends on the shape of the parts you are tumbling.
 If the part has holes, choose media that will pass through the holes and polish it, but will not get stuck there.
 In such cases, it’s best to choose media that is about 70% the size of the opening on the part.
 Large parts typically require larger media, and vice versa.

-Tumbling media may be made from metal, ceramic, plastic, or natural materials such as nutshells or corn cobs.
+Some kinds of tumbling media are made from metal, ceramic, plastic, or natural materials such as nutshells or corn cobs.
 Each material has a best use, working optimally on selected metals, plastics, or wood parts.

 - Plastic media is a good selection for soft metals such as aluminum or parts with threads.
 Plastic media does a good job deburring and polishing but doesn’t provide a high shine.
 Instead, it creates more of a matte finish.

 - Stainless steel is best for parts that need a lot of deburring or for shining and burnishing metal.
 Steel also works on ceramic and plastic parts.
 Steel puts stress on the metal being polished or deburred, resulting in work-hardened parts.

 - Ceramic media can provide heavier cutting on hard materials, such as steel.
 It works well on plastic parts that need a lot of abrasion.